atul1503/Knowledge/ai-agent.md

 ```
 Look at this folder how I document concepts of different tech, analyze it and create a similar [your tech] md file.
 Use similar language simplicity and style.
-Explain each new property or field the very first time you use in any example.
+Explain each new property or field or functionality the very first time you use in any example.
 For eg, look at dart, kotlin and swift docs here.
 ```
 Copy this into agent mode chat and say "here [your tech] is react native" etc.